 Inland Marine | Tools and equipment that you take with you to different locations |

-General liability insurance is the most common type of policy a food vendor will need to purchase, and the financial risk a liability poses to a business outweighs the cost of a policy.
+General liability insurance is the most common type of policy a food vendor will need to purchase.
 A general liability policy offers broad protection against claims for which your business is legally liable.
-Most providers offer a general liability policy that has coverage in four categories: property damage, bodily injury, advertising injury, and reputational harm.
+The areas of coverage that general liability offers include the following:

 General liability can help you if someone trips on a hose attached to your food cart and then falls and is injured, or if your cart becomes unsecured and rolls into another vehicle, causing property damage.